Tag Archives: career

 Job Outlook and Salary

-Job outlook for the Aromatherapists remains excellent across the USA.
-According to the U.S. Bureau of Labor Statistics (BLS), the growth rate for job opportunities in this profession may rise 28% from 2012 to 2022, higher than the average for all occupations.
-The average annual salary of an Aromatherapist was $53,210 in 2012.
+The job outlook for a Cardiology Engineer remains excellent in USA.
+According to U.S. Bureau of Labor Statistics (BLS), the growth rate for job opportunities in this profession may rise 27% from 2012 to 2022, higher than the average for all occupations.
+The average annual salary of a Cardiology Engineer was $86,960 in May 2012.